Maksymilian-Dymitr/Maksymilian-Dymitr/README.md

 **`Student/Hobbist`**

-I'm a student and a hobbist developer, working widin areas which I cunstently learn.
-All projects of my are enterily made by me, from the planning to exicution.
+I am a student and hobbyist developer with a passion for continuous learning and personal projects.
+All of my projects are entirely self-developed, from initial planning to execution.
+My work encompasses various domains, including full-stack web development, software development, machine learning, and more.

+I choose projects based on my interests and the opportunity to acquire new knowledge, diving deep into the underlying principles of logic and exploring new topics, particularly in machine learning.
+I embrace challenges and strive to expand my skill set with each endeavor.

 <p align="left">
       <a href="https://github.com/Maksymilian-Dymitr?tab=followers">